Keio University

 Makoto Sakai

-Other : Associate Professor, Meiji University
+Associate Professor, Meiji University

 Keio University alumni

-Seicho Matsumoto, with an education only up to higher elementary school, worked as a printing artist at the Asahi Shimbun Seibu Headquarters in Kokura and other locations.
-He became a writer at age 41 and wrote approximately 1,000 works until his death at 82.
-The "rebellious spirit" he possessed resonates with Yukichi Fukuzawa, who was born as the second son of a low-ranking samurai in the Nakatsu Domain, challenged the clan system, and became a leading thinker of Meiji Japan.
-His autobiographical novel "Hansei no Ki" (Account of Half a Life), set primarily in Kokura near Nakatsu, is filled with the same "cheerfulness" of living robustly through turbulent times as "The Autobiography of Yukichi Fukuzawa".
+Matsumoto Seicho had an educational background of only higher elementary school.
+He worked as a printing artist at the Asahi Shimbun Seibu Headquarters in Kokura and other locations, became a writer at age 41, and wrote approximately 1,000 works until his death at age 82.
+The "rebellious spirit" he possessed resonates with Yukichi Fukuzawa, who was born as the second son of a lower-ranking samurai of the Nakatsu Domain, challenged the lineage system, and became a leading thinker of Meiji Japan.
+The autobiographical novel "Hansei no Ki" (Record of Half a Life), set primarily in Kokura near Nakatsu, is filled with a "cheerfulness" of living robustly through turbulent times, much like "The Autobiography of Yukichi Fukuzawa."

 Makoto Sakai

-Nishinippon Shimbun
+Nishinippon Shimbunsha

 224 pages, 1,760 yen (tax included)

-*Affiliations and titles are as of the time of publication.
+*Affiliations and job titles are as of the time this magazine was published.